kris-ramirez/JavaScript-PasswordGenerator/README.md

 ## Usage

-Use this function to create a random password with various criteria.
+Use this application to create a random password with various criteria.

 Follow this link to see the final website.